omarequalmars/Pairs-Trading-Tutorial/README.md

 ## Data

 The data used in this project consists of the daily closing prices of 30 stocks from the Egyptian Exchange (EGX) from January 2018 to July 2023.
-The data was obtained from Investing.com, The tickers of the stocks are listed in the file `tickers.csv`.
+The data was obtained from Investing.com, The tickers of the stocks are listed in the file `Tickers`.

 ## Methodology